earthly/website/blog/_posts/2022-01-07-golang-errors.md

  - just an example
 topic: go
 last_modified_at: 2023-04-17
+excerpt: "Learn the basics of error handling in Go and discover simple strategies to ensure your program is robust and easy to debug.
+Explore how to construct errors, define expected errors, and wrap errors to provide additional context."
 ---
 **We're [Earthly](https://earthly.dev/).
 We make building software simpler and therefore faster.
 Earthly is open-source and written in go.
 So if you're interested in a simple way to build then [check us out](/).**